Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

 Allows the RadialMenu to be anchored to controller object.

+**Prefab Usage:**
  * Place the `VRTK/Prefabs/RadialMenu` prefab as a child of a Controller script alias GameObject.
  * The Radial Menu should automatically find the `VRTK_ControllerEvents` component in the parent hierarchy, if one is not found but required then the `Events` parameter on the `VRTK_RadialMenuController` script can be populated.

 ### Inspector Parameters